alina1412/search_app/README.md

 ## How to run locally
-(...supposing the elasticsearch is installed and started)
-- put variables into .env (as well as ELASTIC_PASSWORD)
+- put variables into .env (as well as elastic credentials)
 - create virtual environment:
 >... if using poetry
 > - poety install